-The sociology major is concerned with culture, social structure, social processes, social interaction, and social change, from the largest to the smallest scale.
-Many courses focus on important social issues, including gender, race, ethnicity, and inequality.
-A degree in sociology prepares students for a wide range of careers in educational institutions, private industry, and government, as well as further, postgraduate study in the discipline.
+The sociology major is concerned with the scientific study of culture, social structure, social processes, social interaction, and social change, from the largest to the smallest scale.
+Many courses focus on important social issues, including gender, race, ethnicity, social class, and inequality.

+A degree in sociology prepares students for a wide range of careers in educational institutions, private industry, and government, as well as further postgraduate study in the discipline.
 For students with more specific career goals in mind, appropriate programs to meet their particular needs may be designed in consultation with the sociology faculty.